 In the process, the turquoise water creates beautiful pools to swim in as they overflow each tier.

+Sections receiving less water allow for the growth of vegetation.
 The highlight is jumping in, and then swimming from pool to pool.

+The pools stretch roughly 300 meters, and in the middle are lockers of all shapes and sizes.
 You can either take turns watching your bags, or bring a lock so everyone can play at once.

 Very few places provide you this opportunity for free – another reason why it’s easy to visit Semuc Champey without a tour, you don’t need anyone to watch your stuff while swimming!